A Brief History of Acid Spikings

-In March, Ronnie Morales and his girlfriend Jessica Rosado bought some allegedly LSD-spiked steaks for themselves and their two kids at a Tampa Walmart.
-The ensuing family trip, which involved them going to the hospital, where the nine-months-pregnant Rosado gave birth, was national news in the US.
+In March, 2014, Ronnie Morales and his girlfriend Jessica Rosado bought some allegedly LSD-spiked steaks for themselves and their two kids at a Tampa Walmart.
+The ensuing family trip became national news, and involved the family going to the hospital, where the nine-months-pregnant Rosado gave birth.
 Eight months later, no one knows where the heck that acid came from; it emerged yesterday that Tampa police have turned up nothing in their investigation, even after checking the whole supply chain from slaughterhouse to retail floor.

 Videos by VICE